-- Save up to 50% on holidays to Cuba
+- Save up to £500 per couple on summer holidays to Cuba

 Cuba climate guide: monthly weather averages

 The Cuba climate guide is perfect for planning your holiday.
 Monthly weather averages give the best indication of what the weather is usually like for every month of the year including figures for temperature, rainfall and sunshine.
 The Cuba climate guide shown below is for Havana.
 Read more about the climate in Cuba.

 - Note: 0 = None, L = Low, M = Moderate, H = High, VH = Very high, E = Extreme

 Metric (°C / mm) | Imperial (°F / inches)